Xkeeper0/QwertyDMM/README.md

 # Requirements

-- FastDMM requires Java 8 to be installed.
+- QwertyDMM requires Java 8 to be installed.

 # Usage

-- Download the latest FastDMM version from the releases page, or compile it yourself.
+- Download the latest QwertyDMM version from the releases page, or compile it yourself.
-- Run `FastDMM.jar`
+- Run `QwertyDMM.jar`
 - Use the `Open DME` option to open an environment file.
 - Upon completion, use the `Open` option to select the desired map from the list.
 - Use middle mouse button or alt click and drag to move your view and scroll wheel to zoom in/out.
 - If you select an object and hold down control and click on a tile, and while holding your mouse button down, you move your mouse in a direction, you can specify a direction for the var.

-# Building FastDMM.
+# Building QwertyDMM.

-FastDMM uses [Gradle](https://docs.gradle.org/current/userguide/userguide.html) for its dependency management!
+QwertyDMM uses [Gradle](https://docs.gradle.org/current/userguide/userguide.html) for its dependency management!

 The project uses the `us.kirchmeier.capsule` plugin for packing the source and dependencies into a fully runnable JAR.
 Use this to generate a jar, which will reside in /build/libs: